dariusturner/TinDog/README.md

 # TinDog
-A Test website to work on my Bootstrap skills
+A mock website to showcase my Bootstrap skills

 ### What I Used In this Project

 - HTML
 - CSS
 - Bootstrap
+- Fontawesome